moomoolive/pomdoro_timer/README.md

 # Pomodoro Timer

-A pomodoro timer web app, with a simple and intuitive UI.
-Built with Vuejs, Bootstrap, and Fontawesome.
+A simple and intuitive pomodoro timer web/desktop app - built with Vuejs, Bootstrap, Fontawesome, and Electron.

 Start using the app by visiting this [link](https://pomotimer.site/).